vlad-zhukov/priem/README.md

 ### `getDataFromTree(component)`

-A function that walks the component tree and fetches async values.
+An async function that walks the component tree and fetches async values.
-Returns a promise that resolves into a Priem store.
+Returns a promise that either resolves with `undefined` or rejects on errors.

 ---